The Shortest-Path distance on graphons: Varadhan's formula for graphons

 The function $\delta_W$ does not satisfy most of the axioms of a metric.
 First, if $\mu(U \cap V) \neq 0$, then $\delta_W (U,V) = 0$, so $\delta_W$ is degenerate.
 Second, the triangle inequality is not always satisfied, as the following example shows.

 Consider the cycle graph $C_6$ of length $6$, with nodes labelled in cyclic order $v_1,\dots,v_6$ and let $W = \step_6 (A)$ where $A$ is the adjacency matrix of $C_6$.
 We denote $I_1, \dots, I_6$ the partition sets in correspondence with the vertices $v_1,\dots, v_6$.
 Let $X = I_1$, $Y=I_2 \cup I_3$ and $Z = I_4$.
-Simple calculations (or a drawing as in figure \ref{fig:cycle}) show that $\delta_W (X,Y) = \delta_W (Y,Z) = 1$, while $\delta_W (X,Z)=3$.
+Simple calculations (or a drawing as in Figure \ref{fig:cycle}) show that $\delta_W (X,Y) = \delta_W (Y,Z) = 1$, while $\delta_W (X,Z)=3$.
 The reason for this fact is that by grouping vertices together, we are skipping intermediate edges, thereby artificially shortening composite distances.

 It turns out that all of these problems can be avoided if we coarsen $W$ with a measurable partition $P$ and restrict $\delta_{W_P}$ to the elements of $P$.
-Before stating the result, we will need the following elementary lemmas, whose proofs can be found in appendix \ref{sec:step-graphons}.
+Before stating the result, we will need the following elementary lemmas, whose proofs can be found in the supplementary materials.

 \begin{lemma}[Action of step graphon adjacency operators] Let $A\in \AA_n$ and $P \in \calP_n$ and let $W = \step_P (A)$.
 Then the adjacency operator $\calW = \adj (W)$ acts on $f \in L^2 [0,1]$ as

 where $\mu_i = \mu(P_i)$ and $f_i = \frac{1}{\mu_i} \int_{P_i} f(x) dx$. \end{lemma}